Battle of the Marshes: Iraqi tactics

-By the end of 1982, Iraq had been resupplied with new Soviet and Chinese materiel, and the ground war entered a new phase.
+By the end of 1982, Iraq had been resupplied with new Soviet and Chinese material, and the ground war entered a new phase.
 Iraq used newly acquired T-55 tanks and T-62 tanks (as well as Chinese copies), BM-21 rocket launchers, and Mi-24 helicopter gunships to prepare a Soviet-type three-line defense, replete with obstacles, minefields, and fortified positions.
 The Combat Engineer Corps built bridges across water obstacles, laid minefields, and prepared new defence lines and fortifications.

 In order to defend Basra, the Iraqis poured water into a pre-existing lake east of Basra, known as Fish Lake, and filled it with barbed wire, floating land mines, and high voltage electrical power lines which electrocuted Iranian soldiers and made the lake practically impenetrable.
 They also began launching air raids against Iranian border cities, greatly increasing the practice by 1984.

 With such static defenses, the Iraqis had effectively made frontal assault through the flat lands virtually impossible for the Iranians.
 Thus the Iranians would launch their amphibious attacks.